 African forest elephant in Cameroon

-We're developing a proprietary state of the art camera-trap package for managing and processing large volumes of image data efficiently and reliably, translating this information into standardised outputs for monitoring the status of wildlife species and communities and the threats impacting them.
+ZSL has developed a camera-trap package for managing and processing large volumes of image data efficiently and reliably, translating this information into standardised outputs for monitoring the status of wildlife species and communities and the threats impacting them.

 The system can help form the basis for effective long-term wildlife monitoring of conservation areas.
 It will allow conservation organisations to evaluate quickly and reliably the impact of law enforcement and other management interventions.